tldr-pages/tldr/pages/common/ghost.md

 > A blogging platform and headless CMS.
 > More information: <https://ghost.org>.

-- Install ghost in the current directory:
+- Install Ghost in the current directory:

 `ghost install`